OwurakuYeboah/Spring_REST_Service/README.md

 ### Installing

+Download the zip file and export.

-After Eclipse is done installing, import this folder as a project.
+After Eclipse is done installing, import the exported folder as a project.

 Locate for the applications.properties file in src/main/resources.
 The file should look like this: